an ordinary man’s cry

 To working masses, farmers and workers.
 To Soviet writers and intellectuals.
 To young people, the future of all nations.

+Lenin said: every nation which subjugates other nations has to fall, it’s nothing new; it’s a common truth, a law of history and development.
+Do you think that your empire won’t fall because you called this act of subjugating liberation?
+That you call a lie – the truth, slavery – freedom and absolute tyranny of an irresponsible political clique – democracy?
+That you called the act of replacing the exploitation of a man by another man with total exploitation by a single monster capitalist, a state, socialism?
 That you called your fight for world domination – the fight for peace?
 I’m asking you – why are you convinced that you are the only ones in the history of human kind who will be able to build and maintain an empire built on violence, suffering and injustice?
 Which nation given a real choice will choose a system based on yours?
 No nation, no country.
 Because your system hanging on bayonets and taken to other countries on the Red Army tanks, your system forced upon them and brutally maintained is neither a dictatorship of proletariat, nor communism, socialism or democracy.
 There is no price that couldn’t be paid for this system not to control the world.
 People, people, wake up!
 Young people, the future of the nation, don’t let them murder you every 20 years for different ‘isms’ to come or go, for this or the other group to take control over the world.
 You, who still haven’t forgotten the most beautiful word in the world – Mother!
 You, who still might have a spark of humanity, human feelings, come to your senses!
 Hear my cry, an ordinary, simple man’s cry, a son of the nation, who loved his and your freedom more than anything, more than his own life.
 Wake up, it’s still not too late.

 It comes from the documentary by Maciej Drygas ‘Hear My Cry’